clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/greengrass.rst

 Add local resources
 ===================

-Refer to the AWS documentation for details about `local resources and access privileges`_.
+Refer to the AWS documentation `Access Local Resources with Lambda Functions and Connectors`_ for details about local resources and access privileges.

 The following table describes the local resources needed for the CPU: